• Default font size

 A:

-Under the Amendment Ordinance, reporting financial institutions are required to apply the due diligence procedures to identify the tax residency of the account holders and controlling persons for the purpose of AEOI.
-Therefore an account holder is required to provide his tax residency to a reporting financial institution.
+Reporting financial institutions are required to apply the due diligence procedures to identify the tax residency of the account holders and controlling persons for the purpose of AEOI.
+Therefore, the account holders and controlling persons are required to provide their tax residency to the reporting financial institution concerned.

 back to top